 This post may contain affiliate links.
 Please read my disclosure policy.

-The tops were brushed with an egg mixture before baking, then sprinkled with sugar and almonds.
+Brush the tops of the peach scones with an egg mixture before baking, then sprinkle with sugar and almonds.

 You can skip the sugar and almond topping, and, once cooled, drizzle with an almond flavored icing as a sweet, delicious option.
 Not sure which you want?
 Prepare half the recipe with almonds and half with icing!